IARCbioinfo/IARC-nf/README.md

 # IARC bioinformatics nextflow pipelines (updated on 14/05/2020)

-This page lists all the pipelines (mostly nextflow pipelines which are suffixed with -nf) and how to use them (at the bottom of the page)
+This page lists all the pipelines (mostly nextflow pipelines which are suffixed with -nf) and explains how to use them (at the bottom of the page)

 ## IARC pipelines list